Pierce-44/fireballs/README.md

    - Follow the installation [instructions](https://nodejs.org/en) for your platform.

 ### Redis
-1. Check if Node.js is installed:
+1. Check if Redis is installed:
     ```sh
      redis-server --version
     ```